My Affiliation with DOGE LLC and Other Questions about Credibility

 - Jul 17

 I have had a few folks message me about various things they have seen about me on the internet, and I would like to clarify on the record a few things.
-Particularly, there have been articles that I've been in that connect me to DOGE, Jordan Peterson - and questioms about my career, and my research.
+Particularly, there have been articles that I've been in on reddit and substack that connect me to DOGE, Jordan Peterson - and questions about my career, and my research.

 Firstly, I do not have any affiliation to DOGE.
 I did (accidentally) file a "DOGE LLC" as I was trying to see if it would be possible to file such an organization which would be ironic, as Elon Musk's DOGE organization did operate independently almost as a private entity or an LLC in spite of being ostensibly a part of the government.
 I wanted to investigate the possibility of filing an LLC with the same name to see if it was possible through legalzoom.
 Immediately after I discovered it was filed, I had it disbanded, which should be public record - and if it's not, it is pretty simple to show my correspondence with legal zoom that I have the docs to show it.